aistabci/abci-docs/en/docs/abci-cloudstorage/encryption.md

     The above is encrypted when storing the object on the server using the key stored on the storage side (decrypted when reading), it is not encrypted with information unique to the transmission request such as access key.

 !!! note
-    There is no way to later enable encryption for buckets that do not have encryption enabled.
+    There is no change to the encryption of the objects that existed in the bucket before default encryption was enabled.

 ## Confirm a bucket with activated SSE

-To confirm if a bucket is activated SSE, run 、`aws s3api get-bucket-encryption`.
+To confirm if a bucket is activated SSE, run `aws s3api get-bucket-encryption`.
 The following example screens show bucket 'dataset-s0001' with SSE enabled.
-The bucket is activated encryption because the string `"SSEAlgorithm": "AES256"` is listed.
-Unless the string is listed, the bucket is without encryption.
+The bucket is activated default encryption because the string `"SSEAlgorithm": "AES256"` is listed.
+Unless the string is listed, the bucket is without default encryption.

 ```
 [username@es1 ~]$ aws --endpoint-url https://s3.abci.ai s3api get-bucket-encryption --bucket dataset-s0001